 I love a good notebook.
-I’m a huge fan of stationary in general.
+I’m a huge fan of stationery in general.
 Pens, paper, notebooks.
 Little stickers.
 I’m crazy about stationary and have been for a long time.
 Maybe it’s a writer thing.
 Maybe it’s just cause I’m a little nuts.
 Who knows?
 Everyone has their quirks.

 I’ve always had notebooks, writing little notes and ideas and poems.
 I must’ve bought hundreds of notebooks over the past decade and a half.
 I have a couple of dozen under my bed – empty and waiting to be filled.
 One of the big things I did to clean my head and my life up was to throw out all the full notebooks I had that were full of fanfiction and stuff I didn’t need to keep.
 Hundreds of words went to recycling.
 Most were just day dreams, most written to escape whatever crap was going on in my head or my life at the time.